 This is the main street (“Fifth Avenue” to gringos) in Playa, just a stone’s throw from the beach, and it’s where all the action is.
 It’s a pedestrian-only avenue bedazzled on both sides with hotels, souvenir shops, boutiques, restaurants, bars, and street vendors.
 Sure, they’ll heckle you as you walk by, and get ready to dicker if you want to buy something, but it’s all in the fun spirit of the town.
 La Quinta Avenida is quite vibrant during the day, and the nightlife scene keeps the exuberance going after dark.

 For about eight bucks ($16 round trip) you can catch the ferry to the island of Cozumel.
 There are three different ferry companies operating here, and they leave fairly frequently from Playa.
 The trip takes about 45 minutes.
 Cozumel has stunning beaches, an aqua park, great shopping, and world-famous snorkeling and diving opportunities.
 Escape to the east side of the island and get away from the tourist crowd that tends to stay on the west side.

 Just four miles south of Playa is Xcaret (pronounced “shkar-et”), a 200-acre eco-park/theme park/resort.
-Here you can relax on the beach, snorkel in the nearby reefs, swim with dolphins, visit a coral reef aquarium, see manatees, visit bird and butterfly pavilions, and spy other wildlife such as deer and jaguars.
+Here you can relax on the beach, snorkel in the nearby reefs, visit a coral reef aquarium, see manatees, visit bird and butterfly pavilions, and spy other wildlife such as deer and jaguars.
 There are also Mayan ruins as well as a replica of a Mayan village where you can see artists at work, a cemetery, a museum, a Mesoamerican ball game, and traditional dance.
 Plan to spend the entire day.